Metro looks to employee vaccinations as milestone in moving toward recovery

 Since the start of the pandemic, 965 Metro employees are known to have contracted the virus — 873 of whom have returned to work, Impastato said.
 One person remains hospitalized.

-Four workers have died, including one announced Thursday: A Shepherd Parkway Division bus operator who had worked for the transit system for 10 years.
+Four workers have died, including one announced Thursday: a Shepherd Parkway Division bus operator who had worked for the transit system for 10 years.
 Metro did not release the person’s name.

 The Metro board on Thursday also named new members to its Riders’ Advisory Council, a group of riders appointed to advise the board on passengers’ perspectives and concerns.
 Missing in the announcement was the renewal of Chairman Andrew Kierig’s term, a surprise to many transit riders and advocates.